sreitich/sreitich.github.io/_posts/2025-02-25-animation-actor.markdown

 Animation notifies come in two flavors: `AnimNotify` and `AnimNotifyState`.
 The former is a simple "fire-and-forget" event that executes its code and disappears.
 But the latter instantiates an object that remains alive for a specified duration within its animation, maintaining a persistent state while active.

-We want our spawned actors to be destroyed automatically—either at the end of the animation, or at a specified time within our animation.
+We want our spawned actors to be destroyed automatically—either at the end of the animation, or at a specified time within it.
 Normal animation notifies don't maintain a state after being triggered, so they have no way to store a reference to the spawned actor to destroy it later.

 Instead, we'll use a notify state that spawns our animation actor when it starts, and destroys the actor when it ends.
-Since notify states are stateful, we'll be able to cache a reference to the spawned actor at the start of the notify, so we can destroy it at the end.
+Since notify states are, obviously, stateful, we'll be able to cache a reference to the spawned actor at the start of the notify, so we can destroy it at the end.

 Let's start by creating the new animation notify class.
 The parent class should be `AnimNotifyState`, and we'll name it `AnimNotifyState_SpawnAnimActor`.